sidekick-coder/cosmos/docs/modules/container.md

 ## Register a Host for Containers

+This command does not install Docker or connect to the host.
+It simply tells Cosmos that a host defined in your `~/.ssh/config` file has Docker installed via hosts metadata.

-Before managing containers, you must register a host to let Cosmos know it has Docker installed:
+Before managing containers, you must register a host:

 ```sh
 cosmos container register <host>
 ```
-- `<host>`: The IP, hostname, or alias of the host.
+- `<host>`: The IP, hostname, or alias of the host (as defined in your SSH config).

 This marks the host as Docker-enabled in Cosmos.
 To unregister a host: